 In conjunction with the issuance of the Special Warrants, the Company also issued to the underwriters 282,266 compensation options, subsequently exercised into compensation warrants, which are exercisable anytime until March 19, 2015 at an exercise price equal to \$3.75 per compensation warrant.
+On October 28, 2014, 112,906 of the compensation warrants were exercised into common shares.

-On March 19, 2014, the Company announced FDA Approval for Impavido® (Miltefosine) for the Treatment of Visceral, Mucosal and Cutaneous Leishmaniasis and was awarded a Priority Review Voucher.
+On March 19, 2014, the Company announced FDA Approval for Impavido® (Miltefosine) for the treatment of Visceral, Mucosal and Cutaneous Leishmaniasis and was granted the Voucher.
 The Voucher is transferable and can be sold to another entity.
 It also provides the bearer with an expedited FDA review for any drug application.
-It is management's stated intention to dispose of the Priority Review Voucher, and has met the criteria for classification as an asset held for sale.
+It is management's stated intention to dispose of the Voucher, and has met the criteria for classification as an asset held for sale.

-On March 21, 2014, Knight entered into an agreement for a \$75.0 million "Bought Deal" private placement of additional special warrants [the "Additional Special Warrants"] that was subsequently amended to \$180.1 million.
+On March 21, 2014, Knight entered into an agreement for a \$75.0 million "Bought Deal" private placement of additional special warrants (the "Additional Special Warrants") that was subsequently amended to \$180.1 million.
 The deal was to issue 34,300,000 of its Additional Special Warrants at a price of \$5.25 with substantially the same terms as the Special Warrants for gross proceeds of \$180.1 million.
 The deal closed on April 10, 2014.
 The issuance of receipt occurred on April 17, 2014, and the warrants were exercised into common shares within five business days.

 On April 14, 2014, Knight entered into an arrangement with Medicure, a specialty pharmaceutical company, under which Knight will provide advisory services to help advance Medicure's U.S. specialty pharmaceutical business and corporate development initiatives.
-On July 7, 2014, Knight received stock options of Medicure in consideration for the services and will receive additional stock options over the term of the Agreement.
+On July 7, 2014, Knight received stock options of Medicure in consideration for the services and will receive additional stock options over the term of the agreement.

-On April 29, 2014, Knight began trading on Toronto Stock Exchange ("TSX") under the ticker symbol "GUD" and de-listed from TSX Venture Exchange.
+On April 29, 2014, Knight began trading on Toronto Stock Exchange ("TSX") under the ticker symbol "GUD" and de-listed from TSX-V.